drmayao/academic-kickstart/content/authors/Truong/_index.md

 ---
 # Display name
-name: Abishek Joseph Rocque
+name: Truong Dinh

 # Username (this should match the folder name)
 authors:
-- Joseph
+- Truong

 # Is this the primary user of the site?
 superuser: false